mgh99/mgh99/README.md

 - ⚡ Fun fact: ...
 -->

-* 🎓 Soy estudiante de Ingeniería Informática, actualmente cursando tercero
+* 🎓 I am a student of Computer Engineering, currently in my third year
-* 📚 Tengo repositorios con las prácticas y ejercicios hechos durante la carrera
+* 📚 I have repositories with the practices and exercises done during the course

 ### Stats: